 Simply put, air pollution is the high concentration of pollutants in the atmosphere.

-The air becomes polluted when the atmosphere collects excess amounts of harmful gases.
-Such massive quantities that they exceed Earth’s natural capacity to disperse them.
-Neither is it able to dilute or absorb the chemicals due to its high concentrations.
+The air becomes polluted when the atmosphere collects excessive amounts of harmful gases—such massive quantities that they exceed Earth’s natural capacity to disperse them.
+Due to their high concentrations, the air is unable to dilute or absorb the chemicals.

 Examples of the most common pollutants today are:

-But there is nothing simple about the effects of the presence of these chemical compounds in our air.
+But there is nothing simple about the effects of these chemical compounds in our air.

-These particles can pose severe threats to human, animal, and plant life.
-Not only that, but they also bring a slew of other issues affecting our ecosystem in a catastrophic way.
+These particles can severely threaten human, animal, and plant life.
+They also bring a slew of other issues that can catastrophically affect our ecosystem.

 Causes

-To know the causes of air pollution, first, we need to find out where they come from.
+First, we need to determine the source of air pollution.
 Air pollutants are usually categorized into two types: primary and secondary pollutants.

-Primary pollutants refer to compounds that sources emit straight into the atmosphere.
-These may be due to either man-made actions or natural events.
-While secondary pollutants form when a primary pollutant interacts with other chemicals.
+Primary pollutants refer to compounds that sources emit directly into the atmosphere.
+These may be due to man-made actions or natural events.
+Secondary pollutants form when a primary pollutant interacts with other chemicals.

 Natural phenomena include: